Top 30 Minute To Win It Games – For Adults, Kids, Teens (plus Christmas Games)

 We just love this game, and we’re sure you will too!
 Just be sure to record this one for later, as it’s a super funny challenge and you will definitely want to re-live it.

 A fast-paced and intense challenge, Ka Broom is perhaps one of the most difficult challenges on our list.
-It doesn’t require a lot of set-up, but the game play is a bit complicated and will require some dexterity from players.
+You don't need to do a lot of set-up, but the game play is a bit complicated and will require some dexterity from players.
 The goal is to use a broom to catapult marshmallows from a paper plate into a cup the player is holding.
 This one is a ton of fun and very unique.

 What You Need: